WoodWing/enterprise-integration-guide/smart-connection-scripting-guide/Dossier/Methods/remove.md

 ## Description

 The `remove()` method removes the Dossier object.
-The corresponding Dossier is removed from Enterprise as well.
+The corresponding Dossier is removed from Enterprise or Studio Server as well.

 ## Examples